strawlab/nextgen-camera-users/users-guide/src/calibration.md

 checkerboard at different distances and angles.
 Do not forget to show the checkerboard corners in the corners of the camera field of view.
 There is a field which shows the number of checkerboard collected - this should increase as the system detects checkerboards.
-When you have gathered a good set of checkerboards, click the "Perform and Save Calibration" button.
+When you have gathered a good set of (say, at least 10) checkerboards, click the "Perform and Save Calibration" button.
 The results of this calibration are saved to the directory `$HOME/.config/strand-cam/camera_info`.

 Repeat this for all cameras before proceeding to the next step.